uniconstructor/demandbaselabs/Optimizely/README.md

     window['optimizely'].push(['addToSegment', 'Industry', Demandbase.Segments.CompanyProfile.industry]);

     //add a visitor to multiple segments
-    window['optimizely'].push(['addToSegment', 'Revenue Range', Demandbase.Segments.CompanyProfile.revenue_range]);
+    window['optimizely'].push(['addToSegment', 'RevenueRange', Demandbase.Segments.CompanyProfile.revenue_range]);

     //trigger experiment
     window.optimizely.push(['activate', 'EXPT1_ID_HERE']);
   };
 ```
+In this example, the API identifier for each segment ('Industry' and 'RevenueRange') is found in the Optimizely dashboard.

 ##Add a Visitor to a Pre-Defined Segment
 Match your Demandbase Content Module Segments to your Optimizely Visitor Segments by creating custom segments in the Optmizely dashboard.
 This method is useful for analyzing broad-based, well-defined target segments.
-See [Managing Visitor Segments from the Dashboard](https://help.optimizely.com/hc/en-us/articles/200040865-Managing-Visitor-Segments-from-the-Dashboard) for detailed instructions on how to setup Visitor Segments.

 1. Create a new Visitor Segment.
 2. Select *Satisfy this custom Javascript condition*